Bioenergetics of Cell Migration

 Brief Description of Project:

 Highly motivated students interested in research with some background in general biology.
-Wet laboratory skills and some experience with cell culture techniques is beneficial but not required.
+Wet laboratory skills, some experience with cell culture techniques, and familiarity with MATLAB and ImageJ, are beneficial but not required.

 Nature of Supervision:

-Biweekly individual meetings with PI and biweekly lab group meetings.
-Day-to-day supervision and mentoring will be provided by a graduate student working in the lab.
+Weekly lab group meetings and biweekly individual meeting with PI.
+Day-to-day supervision and mentoring will be provided by a postdoc in the lab.